Amir Tataloo

 His debut album, Zire Hamkaf, was released in 2011.
-Since then, he has released 16 albums.

-Tataloo was arrested several times when living in Iran by the Islamic Republic authorities.

-In 2021, Amir Tataloo released the album Fereshteh by Universal Music Group.
-He is the first Iranian to collaborate with Universal Music Group.
+Since then, he has released 21 albums.
+In 2021, Amir Tataloo released the album Fereshteh.

+Tataloo was arrested several times when living in Iran by the Islamic Republic's authorities in 2016 and 2018 and spent months in prison.
+In 2018, he moved to Turkey and continued to further establish his successful career creating albums and big concerts in Turkey that otherwise were not allowed in Iran until 2023.
+Frustrated from living in exile, and after the expiry of his Iranian passport, he tried to leave Turkey to return to Tehran.
+In 2023, Turkish authorities first rejected his departure from Istanbul airport with an expired Iranian passport and later arrested him and handed over Tataloo to the Islamic Republic's police where he was immediately arrested with pending serious charges.
+On 19 January 2025, he was sentenced to death for blasphemy, which was upheld by the Supreme Court of Iran in May 2025.

 Early life

-Amir Hossein Maghsoudloo, stage name Amir Tataloo, was born in Majidieh, Tehran.
+Amir Hossein Maghsoudloo was born in Majidieh, Tehran.
+His family are Iranian Azerbaijanis and he has four siblings.
 Due to his father's job, Amir spent his elementary school years in Rasht.
 After a few years, he moved back to Tehran.
-Because of his family's financial situation, he decided to work and study simultaneously.
-From 14 to 16 he worked in a carpenter workshop, and from 16 to 18 worked in a grocery store.
+He decided to work and study simultaneously because of his family's financial situation.
+From 14 to 16, he worked in a carpenter workshop, and from 16 to 18 worked in a grocery store.
 After finishing high school, he started to pursue music.
 The beginning of his career began around the same time as other well-known musicians in Persian underground music.

 Music career

-Tataloo started his music career in 2003, and began by releasing songs on his personal blog.
+Tataloo started his music career in 2003 by releasing songs on his blog.
 He started as an underground musician, and remains unauthorized by the Ministry of Culture and Islamic Guidance.
 He was described by Time magazine as "A rapper with so many fans" and by Radio Free Europe/Radio Liberty as an artist with a "strong fan base" among the youth in Iran.
 His music style has been described as a "popular flashy blend of pop, rap and R&B".

 He released a single, "Manam Yeki az un Yazdahtam" (I'm Also One of Those Eleven Players), for the Iranian National Football Team during the 2014 FIFA World Cup.